soignezmoich/vac-engine/MAKE.md

 ## Databse

 - `psql`            connect to the database with psql
+- `text-psql`       connect to the database with psql (test)
 - `db`              reset database (only in development)
 - `test-db`         reset test database (only in development)
+- `migrate`         migrate all migrations (only in development)
 - `rollback`        rollback one migration (only in development)
 - `rollback-all`    rollback all migrations (only in development)
+- `remigrate`       rollback and reapply migrations without droping DB